data-integrations/database-plugins/oracle-plugin/docs/Oracle-batchsink.md

 Description
 -----------
-Writes records to Oracle table.
+Writes records to an Oracle table.
 Each record will be written to a row in the table.

 Use Case
 --------
-This sink is used whenever you need to write to a Oracle table.
+This sink is used whenever you need to write to an Oracle table.
 Suppose you periodically build a recommendation model for products on your online store.
-The model is stored in a FileSet and you want to export the contents of the FileSet to a Oracle table where it can be served to your users.
+The model is stored in a FileSet and you want to export the contents of the FileSet to Oracle table where it can be served to your users.

-Column names would be autodetected from input schema.

 Properties
 ----------